FurkanGozukara/Stable-Diffusion/Tutorials/Generate-Studio-Quality-Realistic-Photos-By-Kohya-LoRA-Stable-Diffusion-Training-Full-Tutorial.md

 ### Commands - I suggest you to install torch 1.13, xformers 21 and then execute cudnn py file

-As june 5 latest commit not working
+As june 5 latest commit works but do not learn

 The working previous commit with below torch and cudnn. do git checkout after cloning